Ejiro-Frances/newsletter-sign-up/README.md

 ## My process

-I built the mobile view first and then expanded to get the tablet and desktop view
+I built the mobile view first and then expanded to get the desktop view.

 ## Contact Me